mmjuan/firstRepoitory/README.md

 # firstRepoitory
-This is my first repository to teach github
+This is my first repoSSSSitory to teach github